dlund9182/dlund9182/README.md

 The top 6 are all in the Southern Hemisphere which is to be expected given its August 22nd as of this writing.
 Note that Mount Saint Elias is in the number 7th spot even though its in the Northern Hemisphere so this maybe a pretty good indicator that Mount Saint Elias might consistently have one of the worst weather in the world regardless of which time of year it is.
-There might be other locations on glaciers (I'm thinking in particular of the Southern Patagonia Icefield) that have even worst weather but there is no weather forecasting websites that give data for those locations.
+There might be other locations on glaciers (I'm thinking in particular of the Southern Patagonia Icefield) that have even worse weather but there is no weather forecasting websites that give data for those locations.